-- End September (Date approx.) Undersecretary of Defense for Acquisition and Sustainment William LaPlante meets with allied counterparts to discuss how to build each country's industrial base as part of the continuing effort to support Ukraine as well as get ready for upcoming wars.
-The meetings are later reported in the context of a broad lesson-drawing effort from Russia's occupation of Ukraine.
-As one account frames it: "Ukraine's savvy application of different technologies in the ongoing conflict sparked by Russia's invasion is informing how Pentagon leaders are thinking about and approaching the development of new and emerging capabilities for future wars.
-It's also highlighting the need for robust support from America's defense industrial base to sustain high-tech fights."
-(DOD counting on 'depth of support' from defense industrial base to keep up with evolving warfare (defensescoop.com)) - Early October Killnet claims responsibility for hits against several state government websites in the United States.
-(US Airport Websites Hit by Suspected Pro-Russian Cyberattacks | SecurityWeek.Com) - October A Russian company named OpZero raises its price for Signal RCE exploits, reports The Info Op from the grugq.
-Because Ukraine's military and government use Signal extensively, grugq notes, this is potentially a "huge exposure."
-(Russian Oday thirst traps by the grugq The Info Op (substack.com)) - October Sometime this month, CIA Director William Burns visits Ukraine where he reportedly meets with President Zelensky.
-(October 26, 2022 Russia-Ukraine news (cnn.com)) - October-November The journal Survival publishes a lengthy analysis of "The Cyber Dimension of the Russia-Ukraine War" in its October-November issue.
+- October 2022 Sometime this month, CIA Director William Burns visits Ukraine where he reportedly meets with President Zelensky.
+(October 26, 2022 Russia-Ukraine news (cnn.com)) - October-November 2022 The journal Survival publishes a lengthy analysis of "The Cyber Dimension of the Russia-Ukraine War" in its October-November issue.
 Author Marcus Willett, a former career GCHQ official who helped design U.K. cyber strategy.
-(For a link to the full article, see: The Cyber Dimension of the Russia-Ukraine War (iiss.org)) - October 2 Interfax news agency reports that Roskomnadzor has blocked the music streaming platform Soundcloud.
+(For a link to the full article, see: The Cyber Dimension of the Russia-Ukraine War (iiss.org)) - October 2, 2022 Interfax news agency reports that Roskomnadzor has blocked the music streaming platform Soundcloud.
 The action was taken at the behest of the Russian Prosecutor General's Office "in connection with placement of materials containing false information regarding the nature of the special military operation on the territory of Ukraine," Interfax reported.
-(Russia blocks SoundCloud, citing spread of 'false information,' Interfax reports | Reuters) - October 2 Kyiv Post reports on the National Republican Army (NRA), a group of Russians trying to overthrow the Putin government, who have launched a ransomware attack against a major Russian software development company called Unisoft.
+(Russia blocks SoundCloud, citing spread of 'false information,' Interfax reports | Reuters) - October 2, 2022 Kyiv Post reports on the National Republican Army (NRA), a group of Russians trying to overthrow the Putin government, who have launched a ransomware attack against a major Russian software development company called Unisoft.
 NRA members contacted the news outlet to describe their exploit and provide evidence, which Kyiv Post says it was able to verify.
 Unisoft has a number of Russian government clients whose data is reportedly among the information NRA is threatening to make public.
 The article begins with the statement: "For the first time in known history, hackers from within Russia have begun a systemized effort to hack Russian government affiliated websites" (emphasis in original).
 NRA members told the outlet their main motivation was "Putin needlessly sending our young men to die in an unjust war ..."
-(Russian Citizens Wage Cyberwar From Within - Kyiv Post - Ukraine's Global Voice)

-- October 3 Elon Musk tweets: "Ukraine-Russia Peace: Redo elections of annexed regions under UN supervision.
+(Russian Citizens Wage Cyberwar From Within Kyiv Post Ukraine's Global Voice) - October 3, 2022 Elon Musk tweets: "Ukraine-Russia Peace: Redo elections of annexed regions under UN supervision.
 Russia leaves if that is will of the people.
 Crimea formally part of Russia, as it has been since 1783 (until Khrushchev's mistake).
 Water supply to Crimea assured.
 Ukraine remains neutral."
 He also posts a poll asking whether the "will of the people" should determine the status of contested parts of Ukraine.
 The same day, Volodymyr Zelensky tweets a poll of his own in response to Musk's "insane" query: "Which @elonmusk do you like more?
-One who supports Ukraine [or] One who supports Russia" ([7] Elon Musk on Twitter: "Also worth noting that a possible, albeit unlikely, outcome from this conflict is nuclear war" / Тwitter; (7) Володимир Зеленський on Twitter: "Which @elonmusk do you like more?" / Twitter) - October 4 Killnet posts a message on Telegram hinting that the group is planning a wave of DDoS attacks on U.S. government websites over the next three days, calling the event "USA Offline."
-Several U.S. targets are subsequently hit but with little or no meaningful effect, according to a later analysis on Lawfare.
-(What Impact, if Any, Does Killnet Have?
-Lawfare (lawfareblog.com)) - October 4 The cybersecurity firm Secureworks publishes "2022 State of the Threat: A Year in Review" which reports: "The war against Ukraine has been revealing for Russia's cyber capabilities.
-At the outset of the conflict there were wide fears of destructive attacks with wide scale repercussions as was seen with NotPetya in 2017.
-However, despite a steady cadence of cyber activity directed against Ukrainian targets, some of which is identifiably from Russian government-sponsored threat actors, no widely disruptive attacks have been successful."
-The report notes that the "most visible" Russian threat group has been IRON TILDEN.
-As for China meanwhile, "observed threat activity from Chinese government sponsored groups has targeted both Russia and Ukraine.
-A notable behavior from these adversaries is the use of ransomware as a smokescreen for intellectual property theft and cyberespionage, rather than for financial gain."
-(2022 State of the Threat Report | Secureworks) - October 4 Reflecting on the impact of the war on Ukraine's technology sector and the large number of displaced, highly skilled people behind it, the outlet rest of world publishes a lengthy piece, "Coding in a War Zone: Ukraine's Tech Industry Adapts to a New Normal."
-(Coding in a war zone: Ukraine's tech industry adapts to a new normal Rest of World)
+One who supports Ukraine [or] One who supports Russia" ((7) Elon Musk on Twitter: "Also worth noting that a possible, albeit unlikely, outcome from this conflict is nuclear war" / Twitter; (7) Володимир Зеленський on Twitter: "Which @elonmusk do you like more?" / Twitter) - October 4, 2022 Killnet posts a message on Telegram hinting that the group is planning a wave of DDoS attacks on U.S. government websites over the next three days, calling the event "USA Offline."
+Several U.S. targets are subsequently hit but with little or no